 Are you looking for some fun activities this Halloween, but want to stay safe?
-We have a list of 6 fun activities that you can do with your kids at home or from the safety of your car.
+Here’s a list of 6 fun activities that you can do with your kids at home or from the safety of your car.

 Please review the Center for Disease Control and Prevention’s recommendations and considerations for staying safe and limiting the spread of COVID-19 during holiday celebrations before planning to participate in any of these activities.